akiarostami/sveltekit-tailwind-blog-starter/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open your local host (probably [http://localhost:5173/](http://localhost:5173/)) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+You can start editing the pages under `routes`.

 ## Extend / Customize